Key Education and Plastic Solution Initiatives for 2019

 - Audit on waste plastic generation and footprint reduction options.

-2. Provide people, schools and businesses with the tools to “Minimize Single Use Plastics” in their lives – for home, work and travel:
+2. Eliminate Single Use Plastics and provide people, schools and businesses with the tools to succeed – for home, work and travel:

 - 2 X S, M and L re-usable produce bags